 It is imperative that Data Breaches or possible Data Breaches are not ignored in the hope that no one will notice, they must be investigated and reported if appropriate to do so.
 Advice on data protection queries can be obtained by emailing email@example.com.

 Note: The 72 hour deadline for notification to the Data Protection Commissioner applies irrespective of any steps being taken to understand the causes of the breach.

 GDPR seeks to ensure that all significant new processes, initiatives or projects undertaken consider and ensure GDPR compliance.
 This requires that a Data Protection Impact Assessment must be undertaken to understand the potential impact of that project / initiative on the privacy of individuals.
 GAA Clubs that are considering projects with ‘high risk’ processing (i.e. new technology) or installing CCTV should conduct a Data Privacy Impact Assessment by meeting relevant stakeholders, identifying potential privacy issues and agreeing ways to mitigate the risk of issues occurring.

 Identify Data Protection Officers

 Every GAA Club should identify someone to coordinate their approach to meeting their Data Protection obligations.
 This will include identifying and recording the specific locations where data is held in each club, ensuring that consent is obtained in the appropriate manner and maintained accordingly.
-The GAA centrally will have expertise available for any Data Protection queries that require additional / legal advice.
+The GAA centrally has a Data Protection Officer who will provide expertise and guidance for any Data Protection queries that require additional / legal advice.
 Queries of this nature can be submitted to firstname.lastname@example.org